nickgnd/dotfiles/README.md

 Config and utility files to set up my working environment (on OSX).
 Inspired by [paulmillr's](https://github.com/paulmillr/dotfiles) and [ryanb's](https://github.com/ryanb/dotfiles) dotfiles.
 Thanks!

 I use [iTerm2](http://iterm2.com/) as terminal, the great [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) framework to manage my zsh settings and [vim-plug](https://github.com/junegunn/vim-plug) to manage my vim plugins.
+For colors, I recently switched to Ethan Schoonover's awesome [solarized](http://ethanschoonover.com/solarized) scheme and use it in iTerm, Vim and Atom.

 ## Directory